 In 1999, this informal group incorporated as the Partnership for Quality Medical Donations, a 501(c)(3) nonprofit organization.
 Since then its members have remained committed and active in collectively addressing a changing landscape and in setting guidelines for high quality donations of medicines, medical devices, and health service delivery.
 PQMD holds the distinction of being the first US organization to contribute to and endorse the revised 2010 World Health Organization (WHO) Inter-agency Guidelines in Medicine Donations.

 The impact of PQMD’s work in this arena has been immense.
 In the last 10 years, its Education Forums, attended by corporate, nonprofit, and government representatives, have informed leaders from all sectors on best practices related to health-saving, in-kind contributions.
 Additionally, the group maintains practice groups related to Disaster Response, Humanitarian Assistance, and Enhanced Access to Healthcare, all of which are focused on keeping abreast of the latest trends, sharing communication on work being done, developing partnerships to implement projects, and integrating the experience into continuously updated Guidelines.
-Its PQMD Guidelines for Quality Medical Donations, revised and reissued in early 2016 and in compliance with WHO’s standards, are widely recognized as the foundation for the giving of medicines and medical devices.
-And, today, with 19 corporate members and 21 nonprofit members, and strong ties to global governments at all levels, PQMD continues to innovate in the area of member-driven programming to advance best practices and policy as it relates to the donation and delivery of medicines, medical equipment, and medical services.
+Its PQMD Guidelines for Quality Medical Donations, revised and reissued each year and in compliance with WHO’s standards, are widely recognized as the foundation for the giving of medicines and medical devices.
+And, today, with more than 40 corporate and nonprofit members, and strong ties to global governments at all levels, PQMD continues to innovate in the area of member-driven programming to advance best practices and policy as it relates to the donation and delivery of medicines, medical equipment, and medical services.